microsoft/code-with-engineering-playbook/docs/ml-fundamentals/ml-model-checklist.md

 - The team assessed if the model is ready for production before moving to the scoring process
 - The team has prepared a production plan for the model

 The checklist provides guidelines for creating this production plan.
-It should be used by teams/organizations that already built/trained a ML model and are now consdering putting it into production.
+It should be used by teams/organizations that already built/trained a ML model and are now considering putting it into production.

 ## Checklist